-When I first injected, I had access to new needles from a needle exchange.
+When I first injected, I had access to new needles from a harm reduction clinic.
 While injecting cocaine is no doubt dangerous, using new needles instead of used ones (in addition to alcohol swabs and sterile water) virtually eliminated my chance of getting HIV or hepatitis.
 Thus, the harm of my behavior was reduced.

 A simpler solution, some might suggest, would be to refrain from injecting cocaine—then, reusing needles wouldn’t be an issue.
 I understand this response, but it ignores the complex reasons people use substances and the inability of many to stop.

 Trauma, marginalization, and mental illness are at the core of most substance use issues.
 For me, it was a combination of depression, anxiety, and isolation.

 In 2005, my parents sent me to Luther College—a private high school two bus rides away—after I graduated elementary.
 My older brother had excelled at Luther’s International Baccalaureate program, and my parents hoped I would too.
 My friends instead went to the public high school located in our neighborhood.